Firsby to Skegness railway branch line: Publicity

 In the early part of the twentieth century, the GNR ran cheap excursions to seaside towns.
 Skegness had been popular with Midlands excursionists, but had not attracted Londoners.
 In an attempt to change that, the GNR ran a series of day excursions in the summer of 1905, coupling them with heavy publicity.
 The trains often ran on Sunday, usually from King's Cross.
 They were a considerable success, and on August Bank Holiday 1905, six trains were required.
-The GNR further encouraged the business, and in 1908 the GNR published a poster of a burly fisherman capering along the sands, proclaiming 'Skegness is so bracing,'; the image caught the public imagination, and caused a sensation.
+The GNR further encouraged the business, and in 1908 the GNR published, The Jolly Fisherman, a poster of a burly fisherman capering along the sands, proclaiming 'Skegness is so bracing'.
+The image caught the public imagination, and caused a sensation.

 The GNR purchased the painting from the artist, John Hassall for £12; the transaction took place on 13 February 1908.
 The GNR added to the painting the words "Skegness is so bracing" and it was first used to advertise a trip from London King's Cross to Skegness on Good Friday 17 April 1908.
 The trip cost 3/-, and the train left King's Cross at 11.30 am.
 Even today "the Jolly Fisherman" is still proudly used by the resort in its advertising and the original painting hangs in the Town Hall at Skegness.
 Later there was a painting of a scene from Charley's Aunt (from the well-known play), on the sands at Skegness, announcing that excursions were "still running".